-With a virtually traffic-unsuitable motorcycle from Vietnam, to Cambodia to Thailand and film a 360 documentary in the meantime.
+Traveling with a virtually traffic-unsuitable motorcycle from Vietnam, through Cambodia to Thailand and film a 360 documentary on the way.
 Whether we’ve made it and what we’ve experienced on the road – soon to be experienced in VR.

 Thanks to this project, we can draw on a wealth of experience for 360° productions even under the most adverse conditions and have been able to do pioneering work in storytelling for Virtual Reality.
 Director Kevin Schmutzler showed this at the i4C CONTENT CREATION for Virtual Worlds with his case-study.

 A total of four master theses were written on the 360 documentary Crossing Borders, two of them at the Bayreuth University of Applied Sciences, one at the Ostbayerische Technische Hochschule Amberg-Weiden and one at the Kunstuniversität Linz.

 The project gained festival experience at events such as i4C, Lichter Filmfest Frankfurt, Landshuter Kurzfilmfestival, Filmplaya in Vista del Mar and VRNowCon.